FabioDeveloper92/developer_fabio_twitter_threads/README.md

 # SQL

+Sql is one of those skills that I studied right away, and that I have cultivated over the years.

 | Category     | Title      | Link     |
 | ------------- | ------------- | -------- |
 |     SQL      |    Acid Properties      |  https://twitter.com/developer_fabio/status/1459863482250285059 |